Jow1e/arch-installation/README.md

 # arch-installation
-My own arch installation setup
+My own arch installation setup (not recommended for others)